gmelchett/kittla/README.md

 ```

 Or you can use  `kittlash` found in `cmd/kittlash`.
-Currently `kittlash` can only be used in
+Either in interactive mode, directly execute
-interactive mode.
+code via `-e` or just give the script file name as argument.

 ## Language features